 For artists, the challenges of obtaining and maintaining health insurance often are exasperated by their relatively low incomes, episodic work and high rates of self- and part-time employment.
 The Affordable Care Act still provides an opportunity for most artists to obtain health insurance with full benefits at a reasonable cost, so our grassroots Every Artist Insured campaign is continuing.

-Our top priority is to ensure that our region’s artists understand their options and know how to sign up for coverage.
-We co-host free information and enrollment sessions, provide access to easy-to-understand online information, send email blasts and distribute printed materials.
+Our top priority is to ensure that our region’s creatives understand their options and know how to sign up for coverage.
+We co-host free enrollment sessions, provide access to easy-to-understand online information, send email blasts and distribute printed materials.
 So far, we’ve had direct contact with more than 300 artists.

-Every Artist Insured is made possible by grant support from the Regional Arts Commission.
+Every Artist Insured is made possible by support from the Regional Arts Commission.